alper-guven/valkeygen/README.md

 ): string
 ```

-Creates a Redis key using a `Redis Key Template` and replacing parameters on template with given parameter values.
+Creates a Valkey key using a `Valkey Key Template` and replacing parameters on template with given parameter values.

 ```typescript
 const blogPostCommentRepliesRK = createValkeyKey('posts:%PostID%:comments:%CommentID%:replies', {